- Matatalab Lite – enough for each group of four students.

 Activity/Lesson Key Information

-Matatalab tangible coding language, Greater than, Less than, Equal to
+Matatalab tangible coding language, match-up game.

 - Code: Set of specific directions or instructions sent to and used by a computer.